Arlinda tells it like it is, good, bad, or beautiful.

 Don't expect sympathy, cuz she'll only give you the truth.

 BONUS!
-Get your free printable collection of Arlinda's Bowl of Truth game, plus exclusive updates about Arlinda's soon-to-be-released biography, For Once in My Life: The Life of Arlinda Willis by Rob Cole.
+Get your free printable collection of Arlinda's Bowl of Truth meditation game, plus exclusive updates about Arlinda's soon-to-be-released biography, For Once in My Life: The Life of Arlinda Willis by Rob Cole.

 What People Have Said